Old Indiana County Jail and Sheriff's Office

-The Old Indiana County Jail and Sheriff's Office is an historic, American jail and Sheriff's office complex that is located in Indiana, Indiana County, Pennsylvania.
+The Old Indiana County Jail and Sheriff's Office is an historic jail and Sheriff's office complex in Indiana, Indiana County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 This complex consists of two structures that were built between 1887 and 1888.
 They are brick buildings that were designed in the Italianate-style.
 The jail is attached to the rear of the Sheriff's Office, also known as the Sheriff's House.
 They are connected to the Old Indiana County Courthouse by a second floor pedestrian bridge.

-It was added to the National Register of Historic Places in 1979.